-Will the Miami Rental Company Pay for the Damage and Medical Bills?
+Will the Rental Company Pay for Your Medical Bills?

 - Poorly trained workers.
-The law requires employers to train the employees according to their positions in the company in order to ensure their clients' safety.
-Noncompliance with this regulation makes it possible for the drivers who rent cars to file lawsuits against car rental companies.
+The law requires employers to train their employees according to their positions in the company to ensure their clients' traffic safety.
+Noncompliance with this regulation makes it possible for drivers who rent cars to file a personal injury claim against car rental companies.

-- Inappropriate supervision of the workers.
-Employers have the obligation of making sure that their employees' behavior will not result in potential injuries to the clients.
+- Inappropriate worker supervision.
+Employers have to make sure that their employees' behavior will not result in potentially severe injuries to clients.
 If they fail to properly supervise the people working for them, they can be held liable for their employees' wrongdoings.

 - Careless hiring process.
-Neglectful hiring practices which lead to the injury of a client because of an inexperienced employee can be the subject of a lawsuit filed against a car rental company.
+Hiring practices that are neglectful and lead to a client suffering a serious injury due to the actions of an inexperienced employee can be the subject of a car accident claim filed against the rental company.

-- Negligent entrustment of the car to drivers who are likely to cause injuries to other people.
-Renting a car to someone who is not licensed to drive or failing to check whether a person is medically allowed to drive can be used against car rental companies in order to build a solid negligent entrustment case.
+- Negligent entrustment of cars to drivers who are likely to cause accidents & injury to other people.
+Renting a car to an individual who is not licensed to drive or failing to check whether a person is medically allowed to drive can be facts used against car rental companies to build a solid car accident case.

-Involved in a Rental Car Accident in Miami?
-Our Law Firm Can Help
+Injured in a Rental Car Accident in Miami?
+Our Attorney Can Help

-Sean Cleary is a Miami-based attorney that represents victims of accidents involving rental cars, whether they were driving the car or were just passengers in the vehicle.
-Our experienced attorney knows how to manage complex cases involving car rental companies and provides the necessary resources for investigations to determine if the company can be held responsible.
-Call 305.416.9805, schedule a free consultation and find out if you are entitled to compensation.
+Sean M. Cleary is a Miami-based car accident attorney who represents victims of accidents involving rental cars, whether they were driving the car or were passengers in the vehicle.